The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Background

 \textbf{Continuous Integration (CI).} CI automates software builds and provides early feedback on code changes~\cite{fowler2006continuous}.
 Builds are typically triggered by commits or pull requests, fetching the source code, installing dependencies, building the software, and running tests.
 CI builds pass if all steps succeed, otherwise they fail.

-\textbf{{T{ RAVIS} CI}.} {\sc Travis CI}\footnote{\url{https://travis-ci.com}} is a widely used cloud-based CI service~\cite{GitHubCI}.
+\textbf{{T{ RAVIS} CI}.} {\sc Travis~CI}\footnote{\url{https://travis-ci.com}} is a widely used cloud-based CI service~\cite{GitHubCI}.
 Its build lifecycle consists of two main phases, \texttt{install} and \texttt{script}, plus an optional \texttt{deploy} phase.
 During \texttt{install}, the repository is cloned and dependencies installed; during \texttt{script}, code is built and tests run; \texttt{deploy} packages and releases software.
 Developers customize builds via \texttt{.travis.yml}, including machine specifications, timeouts, and CI features such as caching.

-\textbf{CI caching.} On $Dec$ $5^{th}$, 2013, {\sc Travis CI} introduced caching for private projects\footnote{\url{https://blog.travis-ci.com/2013-12-05-speed-up-your-builds-cache-your-dependencies}}, followed by public projects on $Dec$ $17^{th}$, 2014\footnote{\url{https://blog.travis-ci.com/2014-12-17-faster-builds-with-container-based-infrastructure}}, and to all infrastructures on $May$ $3^{rd}$, 2016\footnote{\url{https://blog.travis-ci.com/2016-05-03-caches-are-coming-to-everyone}}.
-Developers enable caching with the \texttt{cache:} directive, typically for dependencies~\cite{travis_caching}, and use \texttt{before\_cache:} to delete temporary files like logs.
+\textbf{CI Caching.} On December 5, 2013, {\sc Travis~CI} introduced caching for private repositories~\cite{travis_cache_2013}.
+Support for public repositories followed on December 17, 2014, with the introduction of container-based infrastructure~\cite{travis_cache_2014}.
+Finally, caching became available across all infrastructures on May 3, 2016~\cite{travis_cache_2016}.
+Developers enable caching with the \texttt{cache:} directive, typically for dependencies~\cite{travis_caching}, and use \texttt{before\_cache:} to delete temporary files, such as logs.
 Cached artifacts are uploaded after a build, reused in later builds, and only changed files are re-uploaded.
 Builds proceed even if cache operations (downloads or uploads) fail, and caches can be invalidated via the API or on the web.
 Each CI job has its own cache.
 Other popular CI services, such as {\sc GitHub~Actions} and {\sc CircleCI}, provide similar build customization and caching mechanisms, where developers can define cache contents, control storage/retrieval, and clear outdated caches.
-Given the shared principles, we expect our findings on Travis CI caching to have broader relevance, offering guidance for optimizing caching strategies in other CI environments.
+Given the shared principles, we expect our findings on {\sc Travis~CI} caching to have broader relevance, offering guidance for optimizing caching strategies in other CI environments.